-1. How do you arrange play so that the highest number of people get to use the courts?
+1. How do you arrange play so that the highest number of people get to use the courts in pickleball club?

 2. We’ve found lately that many people are developing alternatives to the standard organized play structures of Round Robins, Ladders or Shootouts, and Challenge Court Play.
 Sometimes they are just doing this to solve a particular problem (e.g. Speed Pickleball addresses time constraints really well), sometimes, we think, just because it’s fun to do something new.
 In any event, check these out for alternatives to your organized play.